House votes to legalize 'medical marijuana'

 Seventeen Republicans joined 79 Democrats in support, while 17 Democrats joined 34 Republicans in opposition.
 If passed by the Senate and signed by the governor as proponents expect, Connecticut will join the ranks of states with a softening attitude toward the dangers and beneficial uses of marijuana.

-Debate circled around notions of mercy, limits of medicine and fears of abuse, but mainly questions of practicality: How can the state regulate the sale of a controlled substances whose production and sale are expressly prohibited by federal law?
+Debate circled around notions of mercy, limits of medicine and fears of abuse, but mainly questions of practicality: How can the state regulate the sale of a controlled substance whose production and sale are expressly prohibited by federal law?

 "That is the big dilemma," said Rep. Prasad Srinivasan, R-Glastonbury, a physician who vouches for the efficacy of cannabis, yet opposes creating a conflict with federal law.
 "One is definitely torn."